 - Confusing length with quality — A long prompt isn't necessarily better.
 Clarity and precision matter more than word count.

-Becoming a prompt engineer: path and perspectives
+Becoming a prompt engineer: path and prospects

 Prompt engineering isn't reserved for technical experts.
 Here's how to progress: